parallel-rust-cpp/shortcut-comparison/README.md

 * perf
 * cargo
 * rustc

-Note that the benchmarks have been tested only on a 64-bit x86 platform.

 You can install and configure both the Rust compiler `rustc` and its package management tool `cargo` by using [rustup](https://github.com/rust-lang-nursery/rustup.rs).